 • Distortion based on the French cubist techniques of faceting, or the breaking up of image using geometrical structures – e.g. early Picasso paintings

-Expressionism is an art form usually associated with Northern Europe – Germany and Scandanavia and can be traced back to the work of Dürer, Grünewald and Bosch, however, it reached its height in the late 19th and early 20th centuries.
+Expressionism is an art form usually associated with Northern Europe – Germany and Scandinavia.
+It can be traced back to the work of Dürer, Grünewald and Bosch, however, it reached its height in the late 19th and early 20th centuries.
 Generally, it can be split into three phases:

-• 1885 – 1900 The fore-runners, artists such as Vincent Van Gogh, James Ensor, Edvard Munch and Paul Gauguin who reacted against the painting of what is seen or perceived by artists such as Paul Cézanne and Georges Seurat.
+• 1885 – 1900 The fore-runners, artists such as Vincent Van Gogh, James Ensor, Edvard Munch and Paul Gauguin reacted against the painting of what is perceived by artists such as Paul Cézanne and Georges Seurat.

-• 1900 – 1912 Picasso in his Blue and Rose periods, the Fauve movement in France and the political stresses of unification in Germany which led to such groups as Die Brücke (see below).
+• 1900 – 1912 Picasso in his Blue and Rose periods and the Fauve movement in France.
+The political stresses of unification in Germany influenced and led to such groups as Die Brücke (see below).

 • 1910 – 1930 The height of German and Viennese Expressionism including such groups as Der Blaue Reiter, and early Kandinsky